 Stephen Slade, NSRI Port Alfred deputy station commander, said:

-At 15h13, Saturday, 07 October, NSRI Port Alfred duty crew were activated following reports of a drowning in progress at Second Beach.
+At 15h31, Sunday, 12th May, NSRI Port Alfred duty crew were activated following reports of a drowning in progress at Kenton-on-Sea main beach.

 TO REPORT A SEA RESCUE EMERGENCY DIAL 112 FROM A CELLPHONE